Smoked Paprika Salmon with Mango Salsa (Pan-fried/Baked)

 • black pepper and salt

-Labelled ingredients for smoked paprika salmon.
+Labelled ingredients for smoked paprika salmon recipe.

 How to make smoked paprika salmon- step by step